 - The FIP was established in 2015 and in Q2, the fishery received a C rating.
 The FIP is still making progress, but there has been no significant change in the last six-12 months.

-Further support needed: Encourage FIP participants to continue to make progress on harvest strategy, length at maturity, and catch/production data collection, as well as boat registration goals, in order to maintain an A-C rating.
+Further support needed: The SR should ask FIP participants to continue data collection efforts for the length-at-maturity project and stress the importance of these data to developing harvest strategies for the future.
+Encourage FIP participants to continue to make progress on harvest strategy, length-at-maturity, and catch/production data collection, as well as boat registration goals, in order to maintain an A-C rating.
 Additional support for this FIP is needed.
 Please contact Dessy Anggraeni at SFP for more information on the FIP.

 3. Support for mitigation of overarching fishery/FIP sustainability issues

-- With the support of the Walton Family Foundation, Changing Tastes is conducting a brief study of the US market for snapper and grouper, exploring ways to understand how chefs and purchasing managers use snapper and grouper today, the role of juvenile (“plate sized”) fish of about 500g on American menus, and their knowledge of where their snapper and grouper come from.
-The study also will explore how their purchasing preferences may change as they become aware of the sustainability challenges of using juvenile fish.
+- With the support of the Walton Family Foundation, Changing Tastes completed a brief study of the US market for snapper and grouper, exploring ways to understand how chefs and purchasing managers use snapper and grouper today, the role of juvenile (“plate-sized”) fish of about 500g on American menus, and their knowledge of where their snapper and grouper come from.
+The study explored how their purchasing preferences may change as they become aware of the sustainability challenges of using juvenile fish.
+Study results will be shared with partners in Q4, and a plan for distributing the results publicly is underway.

 Further support needed: SR participants provide input on best sourcing practices to share with their buyers and continue to try alternative sourcing to avoid sourcing juvenile snapper.
 For the long term, support national-level policy to address the issue of domestic demand for juvenile snapper in Indonesia.